Ajantha-Wira/OCT-EWS-public/README.md

 ## Overview

 This repository presents the Early Warning System (EWS), a post-classification safety framework for detecting structurally atypical normal predictions in deep learning-based OCT screening.
 This work forms the foundational framework for subsequent research on representation-space safety and distance-based modelling in medical AI.

 The work is introduced in:

-> Wirasinghe, A. (2026)
+> Wirasinghe, A. I. (2026)
 > *An Embedding-Based Post-Classification Safety Layer for Detecting Unsafe Normal Predictions in OCT Screening*
 > [Zenodo DOI – to be updated]